IBM/kar/docs/kar-deployments.md

 cluster and edge devices (or developer laptops) see [Hybrid Cloud](#hybrid-cloud) below.

+## General Overview

+This section outlines some general principles that are true of any in-cluster deployment of KAR.

 For its in-cluster configurations, the KAR runtime system is deployed in the `kar-system` namespace and includes a mutating webhook whose job is to inject a "sidecar" container containing the `kar` executable